 There are forums for just about everything, so there’s a good chance that a wealth of information for your industry is already available.
 Knowing where your target audience likes to spend time online will help point you in the right direction.
 Finding out where your audience is lurking might take a bit of digging, but some good places to start are:

-- Reddit: A perennial favorite because of its high visibility and active community (as high as 1.66 billion visitors a month, by some estimates), and diving into individual subreddits will allow you to get as granular as you like on any given topic.
+- Reddit – A perennial favorite because of its high visibility and active community (as high as 1.66 billion visitors a month, by some estimates)—try diving into individual subreddits to get as granular as you like on any given topic.